projetmbc-tools/for-dev/jinjang/jng-extra-tools/html/README.md

 </html>
 ~~~

-The tiny template above will produce the ouput shown in the picture below.
+This template will produce the output shown in the following picture.

 ---